-Cash balances include demand deposits with the State Treasury.
+Cash balances include funds held by the State Treasury.
 Cash equivalents are short-term, highly-liquid investments that are both readily-convertible to known amounts of cash and so near their maturity that they present insignificant risk of changes in value.
 MSF participates in the Montana Board of Investments' Short Term Investment Pool (STIP), an external investment pool.
 STIP is managed and administered under the direction of the Montana Board of Investments (BOI) as authorized by the Unified Investment Program.
 STIP is a commingled pool for investment purposes and requested redemptions from the pool are redeemed the next business day.
 The STIP portfolio is reported at net asset value.
-STIP balance as of December 31, 2018, was \$17.8M.
+STIP balance as of December 31, 2019, was \$65.5M.